Next Health Staff | | 0 comments

 Developing a consistent exercise routine or utilizing saunas is a great way to cleanse the body of toxins like lead, cadmium, arsenic, mercury and BPA.
 Deep sweating is one of the oldest forms of detoxification, as evidenced by sweat lodges found in most traditional cultures.
 With infrared saunas, you can enjoy the benefits of safe, extended detoxification through sweating without the uncomfortable high-heat of a traditional sauna.

 Do to modern agriculture and mineral-depleted soil, many of our foods just aren’t at nutrient-dense as they once were.
-And given the sheer volume of our toxic exposure, even the best detox-promoting diet and lifestyle can sometimes fall short in combating toxic overwhelm.
+And given the sheer volume of our toxic substance exposure, even the best detox-promoting diet and lifestyle can sometimes fall short in combating toxic overwhelm.

 There are many supplements and therapies specifically formulated to support the body’s detoxification systems.
 Antioxidants like curcumin and glutathione, for example, are touted for their ability to enhance liver and immune function, combat free radicals, and bind to toxins.